primayoriko/ASPNetCore-Template/README.md

 ## Tools Needed
 ---------
-To make editing these code easier, these are tools that you should have
+To make editing these code easier, these are tools that you should have and mastered (at least the basics)
 1. [Visual Studio](https://visualstudio.microsoft.com/)
 2. API Tester (such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/))
 3. Web Browser (such Mozilla, Chrome, etc)

 ## Solution Structure
 -------
-I classify my solution into four separate projects, they are
+I classify my program solution into four separate projects, they are
 1. WebAPI - Built-in API project template from ASP .NET Core (don't need much extensions)
 2. ODataAPI - API project template based on OData (Open Data) protocol
 3. MVCApp - Web App project template with UI that constructed by MVC architecture